-At North Carolina Teachers of Tomorrow, we’re proud of the personal commitment and relationship we have with each of our candidates and interns.
-Our success is contingent on the candidate’s success, not only through completion of the licensure process, but through the representation of our program as the leading source of the finest professional, innovative, and honorable educators in the state of North Carolina.
+At Florida Teachers of Tomorrow, we’re proud of the personal commitment and relationship we have with each of our candidates and interns.
+Our success is contingent on the candidate’s success, not only through completion of the certification process, but through the representation of our program as the leading source of the finest professional, innovative, and honorable educators in the state of Florida.

 Our relationship with the candidate is founded on the basic principles of mutual respect, accountability, and responsibility.
-As a teacher in the state of North Carolina, candidates are bound by the Educator’s Code of Ethics and Standards.
+As a teacher in the state of Florida, candidates are bound by the Educator’s Code of Ethics and Standards.

 A. The professional educator demonstrates responsibility to oneself as an ethical professional by:

 2. Taking responsibility and credit only for work actually performed or produced, and acknowledging the work and contributions made by others.

 These are the core tenets that define the candidate as a teacher, a role model, and as a person in a position of public trust in the community.

 Academic integrity is a fundamental measure of the candidate’s commitment to Florida Teachers of Tomorrow, the community, and the profession.
 Florida Teachers of Tomorrow expects that all candidates demonstrate the utmost integrity in all aspects and requirements of the certification process, including those conducted in an electronic or online format.